TartanLlama/optional/docs/index.md

 (4)  template &lt;class F, class U&gt;
      U map_or(F&amp;&amp; f, U&amp;&amp; u) const &amp;&amp;;</code></pre>

-Maps the stored value with `f` if there is one, otherwise returns `u`
+Maps the stored value with `f` if there is one, otherwise returns `u`.

 If there is a value stored, then `f` is called with `**this` and the value is returned.
 Otherwise `u` is returned.